Skip to content

 pip install --no-deps --target=PATH/TO/UBIOPS/ENV/PACKAGE/libraries YOUR-PYTHON-PACKAGE==YOUR-PACKAGE-VERSION

-Here the --no-deps flag will only install the package without the necessary dependencies.
-However, you must ensure that all subdependencies are added to the requirements.txt file in the UbiOps environment package.
+The --no-deps flag will only install the package without the necessary dependencies.
+However, you will need to ensure that all subdependencies are added to the requirements.txt file in the UbiOps environment package.
 The --target flag will install the package in the specified directory.
 Here it needs to be under libraries in the environment package.
-You can find more about the libraries folder here.
+You can find any subdependencies of your package by running the following command and looking under the Requires: section.

 pip show YOUR-PYTHON-PACKAGE